World Cup draws attention to equal rights, including attire | Entertainment

 Problem is, it's bogus.

-While the local organising committee suggests that fans ''respect the culture,'' no one will be detained or barred from games in Qatar because of clothing choices.
-But persistent rumours swirling around appropriate garb and modesty at soccer's biggest tournament have also drawn attention to the country's record on equality.
+While the local organizing committee suggests that fans “respect the culture,” no one is expected to be detained or barred from games in Qatar because of clothing choices.
+But persistent rumors swirling around appropriate garb and modesty at soccer's biggest tournament have also drawn attention to the country's record on equality.

 Rothna Begum, a senior researcher at Human Rights Watch, has studied Qatar's male guardianship rules and women's rights in the conservative country.

-''There isn't anyone is going to go around arresting you for this because there isn't an official dress code,'' Begum said. ''There isn't a compulsory dress code and you can't get sanctioned for it.
-It's just a social restriction, a social tradition.''
-The local organising committee includes a section on cultural awareness in its fan guide.
+“There isn't anyone is going to go around arresting you for this because there isn't an official dress code,'' Begum said. ''There isn't a compulsory dress code and you can't get sanctioned for it.
+It's just a social restriction, a social tradition.”
+The local organizing committee includes a section on cultural awareness in its fan guide.

 With Islam encouraging female modesty, most Qatari women wear headscarves and a loose cloak known as the abaya.